How poultry producers can join and pay fees for the Poultry Health Scheme, and how to pay fees to become a PHS approved laboratory.

 Applies to England, Scotland and Wales

-You must be a member of the Poultry Health Scheme (PHS) if you want to:
+You must be a member of the PHS if you want to:

-- sell birds or eggs to other PHS members
+- sell birds or hatching eggs to other PHS members

 How to join the Poultry Health Scheme

 You can join the scheme as an individual poultry producer or as a poultry company.
 You must have a registered business address.

 If you have several poultry premises you must join the scheme for each one.